Which companies are signed up to the IMHH 2012 / 2022 Scheme?

 I have lost my copy of the Deed of Adherence, how can I obtain a copy?

-LOGIC can provide you with a certified copy Deed of Adherence at a cost of £500.00 + VAT.
+LOGIC can provide you with a certified copy Deed of Adherence at cost from £250.00 + VAT.
 This covers the cost of recovering the document from storage and administrative costs.

 Why is pollution not included?

 The prevailing consensus in the industry was that the scheme should apply to personal injury, property damage and consequential losses only.
 Other areas of risk such as pollution were considered, but were ultimately discounted.
 One of the main reasons for having a mutual hold harmless arrangement in respect of a signatory's own property, personnel and consequential loss is that the signatory is best placed to assess the value at risk and, if required, make the appropriate insurance arrangements.
 Pollution risks are less quantifiable and hence would have created a complication to the IMHH provisions which was not widely welcomed.

 Why is the IMHH limited to offshore and, if a project involves work which is part onshore and part offshore, how does the IMHH differentiate between the two?